Back to Blog

 • Quick Block can be turned off

-• Strict Mode prevents overrides (but must be pre-enabled)
+• Strict Mode prevents all overrides (but must be pre-enabled)

 • No structured emergency access system